Modes

 A mode determines when an amount is due within the period defined by a chosen frequency.
 With a mode set to In Advance, the amount becomes due at the start of the first period, and in any subsequent periods within a cash flow series.
 When set to In Arrears, the amount is due at the end of the first and subsequent periods.

 The Mode selection is only displayed when date input is disabled, a topic covered in Settings > Display > Date Input.
-Note, when dates are in use, you have full control over when the first amount in a series falls due.
+When dates are in use, you have full control over when the first amount in a series falls due.

 Modes with Multiple Rows

-- The first diagram illustrates the consistent application of the In Advance mode across two payment series, resulting in the equal spacing of cash flows.
-This would be similar if both were set to In Arrears.
+• The first diagram illustrates the consistent application of the In Advance mode across two payment series, resulting in equal spacing of cash flows.
+This spacing would be similar if both were set to In Arrears.

 Keep these points in mind when selecting modes across multiple rows to ensure your calculations align with your expectations.